Catalog Manager: Other Tools

 Be sure to save your changes when finished.
 You'll see the ASIN matches up correctly once the next update runs.

 We make it simple to group variations of a product together in one singular listing.
 We also give you the option to pick and choose which variations you want to include in the product listing.
-See the video below to learn how to add variations of a product to your Catalog:
+See the video below to learn how to add variations of a product to your Store Catalog:

 *Note that some suppliers may not support variations in their feeds.